 This is an oversimplification.
 Passion is certainly important, but without hard work, planning and discipline, it’s difficult to succeed as a radiography professional.
 This presentation will discuss the eight habits (Purpose, Picking, Practice, Planning, Positioning, Peripheral, Perseverance, and Professionalism) that are necessary to ensure the passion that got you into your field will lead to long-term success and satisfaction in your career.
 The presentation will conclude by emphasizing professionalism and the code of ethics in radiography.

 You will receive a confirmation email shortly after you complete the registration.

-If you are unable to register online or do not receive your confirmation email after registering (don't forget to check your Junk email folder), please email us or send us a chat on our website.
+If you are unable to register online or do not receive your confirmation email after registering (don't forget to check your Junk email folder), contact us by email.